Understanding Your Commercial Roof Warranty

 Manufacturer Warranty

-Manufacturer warranties are offered by the manufacturer and included with purchasing the commercial roofing system.
-These typically last 5 to 20 years and protect against defects such as cracks, splits, and leaks in the material.
+Manufacturer warranties are offered by the manufacturer and included with the purchase of the commercial roofing system.
+These typically last for 5 to 20 years and protect against defects such as cracks, splits, and leaks in the material.

 Contractor Warranty

-The contractor provides a contractor warranty separate from any manufacturer warranty.
+The contractor provides a contractor warranty which is separate from any manufacturer warranty.

-The length of a contractor warranty can vary, but most contractors guarantee their work for two years.
+The length of a contractor’s warranty can vary, but most contractors guarantee their work for two years.

 This warranty protects against issues related to the installation: leaks, improper flashing, and incorrect slope.